jegtnes/jegtnes-static/src/blog/self-hosting-cross-platform-obsidian-sync-couchdb.md

 ---
+eleventyExcludeFromCollections: true # remove this line to publish
 title: "Self-hosting a cross-platform Obsidian Sync solution for iOS, Android, Mac, and Windows with CouchDB"
 date: 2024-01-16
 layout: blog-post.njk